pmaglana/ad-users/README.md

         </details>

 5. Attempt to log into Client-1 with one of the accounts (take note of the password in the script).

+<h3>Dealing with Account Lockouts</h3>

+1. Log-in to dc-1 and pick a random user account you created previously, then attempt to log in with it 10 times with a bad password.

 <h2>Finishing Up</h2>